Teaching Your Children About Money

 - Help set savings goals.
 Help your child figure out how long it will take to save for something he or she wants to buy.

 - Match their savings.
-Give you child incentive and help increase their savings quicker.
+Give your child incentive and help increase their savings quicker.

 Teaching tools that give kids money skills